AetherialMist/JavaLearning/chapter-001/lesson-000/README.md

     3. Create a new folder called "JavaProjects"

 Feel free to put this folder where you want, as long as you remember where.
-Eventually, you will likely end up with dozens, if not hundreds, of sub-folders inside this projects-folder.
+Eventually, you will likely end up with dozens, if not hundreds, of sub-folders containing individual projects inside this main projects-folder.

 ## Create a New Intellij Project